Sriharish-V-J/Task_5_Capturing_And_Analyzing_Network_Traffic_Using_Wireshark/README.md

 2. Start Wireshark and select the active network interface.

-3. Visit or ping any website to generate traffic.
+3. Browse a website or ping a server to generate traffic.

 4. Stop the capture after 1 minute.